 - What is known about the condition of the individual pieces of land (is there biological inventory information available, and can is the habitat intact or can it be restored)?
 A property may be within the bounds of the NACP, but the previous or existing land use may have changed the condition of the land to such an extent that there is little or no habitat value remaining.
 Consideration is given to NCC’s ability to restore habitats, as well as the cost and timeframe involved.

 - Are there landowners willing to sell or donate their land?
 Without a willing landowner NCC cannot move forward.
 However over time, family situations change, economies change, people’s perspective on the future change.
 Conservation is a long-term initiative.

 First, NCC creates a biological inventory for each property (unless one already exists).
-This inventory summarizes the habitats and species on the property.
+This summarizes the habitats and species on the property.

 If NCC owns the property, the actions in a property management plan that are directly tied to particular species and/or habitats and the associated threats are prioritized as critical, necessary or beneficial.